sv-vv/backstage-101/docs/getting-started.md

 - Its purpose is to provide a centralized repo of ones application being developed.
 It's focusing on keeping the path to the apps, the docuemtation, the people that are working on or linked to the project..and as well as their dependencies.

-- With backstage, things should be simplified in a way that everything is in one place, the onboarding of new members is easier, the dependencies are easily spotted, in one word is good for tracking companies projects and components.
+- With backstage, things should be simplified in a way that everything is in one place, the onboarding of new members is easier, the dependencies are easily spotted, in one word is good for tracking companies projects and their components.

 I. Install backstage app